lunarc/lunarc_docs/docs/manual/submitting_jobs/manual_specifying_requirements.md

 into your job script.

-The maximum walltime for any job on Aurora is 168h (7 days).
+The maximum walltime for any job on COSMOS is 168h (7 days).

 ## Naming jobs